 The claim was distinguishable from previous cases because the claimant’s injury was shown by medical evidence to have been accompanied by physical changes to the brain cell structures, and so was a physical as well as a psychological injury.
 But given the later Court of Appeal decision in In re Air Crash at Little Rock, Arkansas 1 June 1999, 109 F. Supp.
 2d 1022, E.D.Ark.
 2000, (2011), in which the court held that ‘physical manifestation of mental injuries such as weight loss, sleeplessness or physical changes in the brain resulting from chronic PTSD are not compensable’, it is questionable whether the decision in Weaver remains good law.

 The position on what constituted ‘bodily injury’ was reinforced in the UK by the House of Lords in 2002 upon hearing two cases: Morris v KLM Royal Dutch Airlines UKPC 43 and King v Bristow Helicopters Ltd 2 AC 628.
-In King, the claimant had developed PTSD after a forced helicopter landing and subsequently suffered peptic ulcer disease.
-In Morris, the claimant suffered clinical depression after being indecently assaulted during a flight by a passenger sitting next to her.
-The claimant bringing claims for PTSD and clinical depression did not succeed, but the claimant who suffered the peptic ulcer disease did.
+In King, the claimant had developed PTSD after a forced helicopter landing and subsequently had peptic ulcer disease.
+In Morris, the claimant acquired clinical depression after being indecently assaulted during a flight by a passenger sitting next to her.
+The claimant bringing claims for PTSD and clinical depression did not succeed, but the claimant who had the peptic ulcer disease did.
 This established that mental injury such as PTSD does not constitute ‘bodily injury’ through lack of physical symptom.
 Without physical symptoms proven to be the result of psychological trauma, there are no grounds for psychiatric illness, shock, fear, anxiety or distress to be linked with or considered as ‘bodily injury’.

 In Morris, the House of Lords held: